 Since most of the Group's revenue is denominated in USD and most of the Group's expenses are denominated in RMB, the appreciation of RMB will have adverse effect on the Group's profitability and vice versa.
 Accordingly, the Group has entered into forward foreign exchange contracts to mitigate possible exchange losses arising from the fluctuations in the values of the USD and RMB.
-During the Year, the Group recorded foreign exchange gains of approximately HK\$395 million (2021: foreign exchange losses of approximately HK\$133 million) and fair value losses on derivative financial instruments, net of approximately HK\$46 million (2021: fair value gains on derivative financial instruments, net of approximately HK\$37 million).
+During the Year, the Group recorded foreign exchange gains of approximately HK\$112 million (2022: approximately HK\$395 million) and fair value losses on derivative financial instruments, net of approximately HK\$16 million (2022: approximately HK\$46 million).
 The management of the Group will continue to monitor the Group's foreign currency risk exposures and adopt prudent measures as appropriate to minimise the adverse effects arising from the foreign currency fluctuations.